therajibhossain/db-manager/readme.txt

 Stable tag: 1.0.0
 License: GPLv2 or later

-DB Manager manages backup & restoring of your database efficiently.
+Simple Database Manager for backup and restore.

 == Description ==